We are dedicated to making the world safer for horses and those who care for them.

 Our Ride Safe Award was launched in July 2017 and it's the essential award for all riders.
 Ride Safe gives you the confidence to ride in the environments you are most often faced with, keeping you and your horse safe.

 Learn more about becoming Ride Safe.

 Each year we support Brake's 'Road Safety Week'.
 We aim to raise awareness of the threat that riders and carriage drivers face, and educate drivers on how to pass horses on the road safely.

 At The British Horse Society we put a great deal of passion into ensuring that every horse and rider is as safe as possible.
 Alongside other leading organisations, we’ve developed important advice for equestrians, drivers, cyclists and dog owners alike about incidents commonly reported to us.

 Read information about staying safe while riding out.

-Our Safety Officer Volunteers work hard to achieve safer conditions for all equines and those involved in the care and use of equines.
-If you are interested in becoming a Safety Officer Volunteer yourself please take a look at our Role Description here.
+Our Equestrian Safety Advisers work hard to achieve safer conditions for all equines and those involved in the care and use of equines.
+If you are interested in becoming an Equestrian Safety Adviser yourself please take a look at our Role Description here.
 If you wish to apply, please visit the Volunteering page and download a Volunteer Enquiry and Registration form.
 Alternatively, contact email@example.com or call 02476 840516 for more information.

-To find your regional and county reps and ask them any questions, visit your area page.
+To find your regional and county reps and ask them any local queries you may have, visit your area page.